veterinarium/slate/source/includes/_hospitalization.md

 ---------- | ------- | -------
 **objectType** | String | *Optional*.
 Describes the type of the object transferred with the SFS events.
 Should be assigned `hospitalization` value
 **hospitalizationId** | String | **Required**.
-EMR internal ID of the hospitalization **departmentlId** | Integer | *Optional*.
+EMR internal ID of the hospitalization **departmentId** | Integer | *Optional*.
 Id of the department patient should be created at.
 If not specified hospitalization will be created in SFS default department
 **hospitalizationGuid** | String | *Optional*.
 A unique internal identifier of the hospitalization.
 This field will be transferred with the SFS events.
 **dateCreated** | Date | **Required**.
 Specifies the date and time of the patient arrival in the hospital.
 Time format: YYYY-MM-DDThh:mm:ss.sssTZD (e.g. 1997-07-16T19:20:30.000+00:00)
 **treatmentTemplateName** | String | *Optional* The name of the treatment template to be used for created hospitalization.
 If not specified then the "Default" template will be used.